rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - **Model Project**: I kept the Notification Model agnostic of any framework, so that it can be used with non-spring applications;

 - **OpenId/OAuth Project**: This project is a Spring Boot Auto-configuration.
-It kicks in just by adding its dependency to a Spring Boot project;
+It loaded just by adding its dependency to a Spring Boot project;

 - **SampleApp Project**: The actual Application project.
 It contains a ReactJS web UI and a Spring Boot 'backend' (with spring-data-mongodb).
+This is where the AppDirect Integration points are implemented (CreateController for instance).

-- **Account Identifier**: I used a generated UUID for the unique Account Identifier;
+- **Account Identifier**: I used a generated UUID as unique Account Identifier;

 - **Application configuration**: Most (if not all) application configuration is done in the Spring Boot's [application.yml](https://github.com/alexturcot/alexbt-appdirect-sampleapp/blob/master/sampleapp/src/main/resources/application.yml);